Jimbomoso/LinuxServerConfig/README.md

 Udacity Full-Stack Project

 ## Background
 This was a required project for my Udacity Full-Stack Program.
-The prior project was creating a full-stack CRUD app using vagrant, virtualbox, python, flask, postgresql.
+The prior project was creating a full-stack CRUD app using vagrant, virtualbox, python, flask, and postgresql.
 This project builds on that by taking that and configuring a linux server on LightSail to host the app.

 ## Steps